FAQ: Can You Have Sex While Pregnant? Everything You Need to Know

-Sex is a natural part of a loving relationship, and it can be perfectly safe during pregnancy for most women.
-You might notice some changes, though.
-For example, your sex drive might be completely different, and you might need to find comfortable sex positions to suit your growing belly.
-You might also have lots of questions about whether sex is safe during pregnancy, whether bleeding after sex when you’re pregnant is normal, and how soon after giving birth it’s OK to have sex again.
-Here, we answer some of your pregnancy sex questions.
-Be sure to contact your healthcare provider if you have any concerns or need more information.
+Sex is a natural part of a loving relationship, and it can be perfectly safe for most pregnant people.
+You might notice some changes.
+For instance, your sex drive could be different, and finding comfortable sex positions for your growing belly may be necessary.
+You might have questions about whether sex is safe during pregnancy, if bleeding after sex is normal, and when it's okay to have sex again after giving birth.
+We're here to answer your questions about sex during pregnancy.
+If you have any concerns or need more information, don't hesitate to reach out to your healthcare provider.

 Can I Have Sex While Pregnant and Is It Safe?

 If you’re healthy and having a normal pregnancy, having sex while pregnant is generally safe, and it can still be enjoyable.
-No matter what, it is always a good idea to check with your doctor first, especially if you have pregnancy complications, or if you’ve had them in a past pregnancy, then sex may not be safe.
+Always consult your healthcare provider first, especially if you've had pregnancy complications before or are experiencing them now.
+In such cases, sex may not be safe.

 Having intercourse or orgasms won’t harm your baby; the amniotic fluid and the muscles of the uterus protect her.
 Also, the mucus plug, which blocks the opening of the cervix, helps keep your baby safe from infection.